Workplace Investigations

 The investigator's report should set out the allegations, the evidence considered, the findings made on the balance of probabilities, and the reasoning for each finding.
 Decisions about consequences are a matter for the employer, informed by the findings but separate from them.

 Post-investigation steps — communication with participants, action on findings, support arrangements, systemic learning — should be planned before the report is delivered, so the organisation is ready to act on its conclusions.
+A report received without an implementation plan is far more likely to sit on the shelf than one received into a planned process.

 How AWS supports investigation decisions

 AWS provides external workplace investigation services and also supports employers in designing internal investigation frameworks, deciding when external appointment is appropriate, and reviewing investigation outcomes for procedural and substantive quality.
+The decision to appoint externally — and the design of the engagement when that decision is made — is itself a piece of work worth doing carefully.

 What employers should consider